 Sporting fixtures were much easier to organise in the city.
-New Zealand’s first rugby game was played at Nelson on 14 May 1870 by the Nelson Rugby Football Club (the country’s first) and Nelson College.
-Each side had 18 players, and the game did not much resemble the modern sport.
-For many years Nelson Bays was the region’s representative rugby team, playing in the second division.
-In 2005 it joined the revamped National Provincial Championship.
+New Zealand’s first rugby game was played at Nelson on 14 May 1870 between the Nelson Rugby Football Club (the country’s first) and Nelson College.
+Each side had 18 players, and the game did not much resemble the modern version.
+For many years Nelson Bays was the region’s representative rugby team, playing in the second division of the National Provincial Championship.

 Fishing and hunting

 Nelson’s rivers and streams are ideal for trout, and the region offers some of the best brown trout fishing in the world, attracting many international anglers.
 Red deer were liberated in the region in 1860 and fallow deer in 1864.
-The search for huge stags in the Nelson backcountry and further south have been detailed in books such as Newton McConochie’s You’ll learn no harm from the hills (1966), Gordon Atkinson’s Red stags calling (1974), Charlie Shuttleworth’s In search of the wild red deer (1991) and Max Curtis’s Around the river’s bend (1991).
+The search for huge stags in the Nelson backcountry and further south has been detailed in books such as Newton McConochie’s You’ll learn no harm from the hills (1966), Gordon Atkinson’s Red stags calling (1974), Charlie Shuttleworth’s In search of the wild red deer (1991) and Max Curtis’s Around the river’s bend (1991).
 Wild pigs supplied early gold miners, bushwhackers and settlers with meat, and hunting them is still popular.